ishinvin/go-khqr/README.md

-# go-khqr
+# KHQR SDK for Go

-Go SDK for generating, decoding, and verifying KHQR.
+Go SDK for generating, decoding, and verifying Bakong KHQR.

 ## Installation